Question 1.

 Question 8.

-What is the ratio of radii of the orbits corresponding to first excited state and ground state in a hydrogen atom?
+first excited state and ground state in a hydrogen atom?
 (Delhi 2010)

 Answer: